YulonSil/libft/README.md

 Using ``make`` will create the ``libft.a`` binary.

-To include the library in your project, clone the repository in your working tree qnd compile with the following flags :
+To include the library in your project, clone the repository in your working tree and compile with the following flags :

 ```
 gcc -L. -lft file.c